 Coatings and Polymeric Materials offers a major at the graduate level for programs leading to the M.S. and Ph.D. degrees in Coatings and Polymeric Materials Science.

 NDSU started offering polymer and coatings chemistry courses in 1906.
 Of the few universities around the world which offer training that focuses on special polymers used in coatings, NDSU has the longest and most extensive experience.
 Over the decades, the Department of Coatings and Polymeric Materials has established a worldwide reputation for education and research; as well as enhancing international diversity through interactions between students and research/administration staff with leading companies and universities in the United States and abroad.
 Today, there is a growing shortage of polymer and coatings scientists at all degree levels; therefore, providing Coatings and Polymeric Materials graduates with abundant job opportunities.
 NDSU graduates, at all levels, are especially sought after by coating and chemical/polymer industries, and are employed by major coatings, polymer, chemical, biomedical, electronic, and petroleum companies, with many graduates attaining upper management positions.
 At the undergraduate level, we now offer a Coatings and Polymeric Materials minor.
-This no longer limits the undergraduate students in the program to be chemistry or mechanical engineering majors.
 At the graduate level, MS and Ph.D. degrees are offered in Coatings and Polymeric Materials Science.